Albert Rosellini: Early life and education

 Born in Tacoma, Washington, Rosellini was the only son of Italian immigrants, Annunziata (Pagni) and Giovanni Rosellini, a saloon operator.
-He worked his way through college and law school at the University of Washington, graduating in 1933 with his classmate Hugh J. Rosellini (no relation), a childhood friend and later state Supreme Court justice.
+He worked his way through college and law school at the University of Washington, where he was a member of Tau Kappa Epsilon fraternity, graduating in 1933 with his classmate Hugh J. Rosellini (no relation), a childhood friend and later state Supreme Court justice.

 Career

 Washington Senate

-At the age of 29, Rosellini was elected to the state senate as its youngest member, representing the 33rd district in south Seattle, the home of many Italian immigrants.
-A New Deal Democrat, Rosellini served from 1939 to 1957, and rose to the rank of majority leader.
-He was elected governor in 1956.
+At the age of 29, Rosellini was elected to the Washington State Senate as its youngest member, representing the 33rd district in south Seattle—the home of many Italian immigrants.
+A New Deal Democrat supported by the Washington Commonwealth Federation, Rosellini served from 1939 to 1957, and rose to the rank of majority leader.
+He was elected governor in the 1956 Washington gubernatorial election, winning by 108,732 votes.